Ahh!!! Do you realize what just happened?

 As mentioned above, there are porta potties in the finishing areas.
 You’re going to be super happy to find porta potties, most likely the happiest anyone ever gets when they see porta potties.
 The porta potties will give you the opportunity to change out of your sweat race clothes and into everything you packed into your gear check bag.
 Ah!
 Dry clothes never felt sooo good!
 It’s the little things that make runners happy…

-8. Character Photos
+8. Character Photos at the runDisney Finish Line

 You might have seen your favorite mouse, Mickey, and a few of his buddies near the start line prior to your race starting.
 You might have also seen the crazy long lines and opted to not wait for a quick photo before the race.
 Don’t worry, you’re in luck!
 At all the runDisney races I’ve been to I have seen the characters at the end of the race in addition to the beginning.
 This means you can snap away all you want and get pictures of your favorite characters at the end of the race.